Fifth and Madison Avenues buses

-The M1, M2, M3, and M4 are four local bus routes that operate the Fifth and Madison Avenues Lines – along the one-way pair of Madison and Fifth Avenues in the Manhattan borough of New York City.
-Though the routes also run along other major avenues, the majority of their route is along Madison and Fifth Avenues between Greenwich Village and Harlem.
+The M1, M2, M3, and M4 are four local bus routes that operate along the one-way pair of Madison and Fifth Avenues in the borough of Manhattan in New York City between Greenwich Village and Harlem.

 The routes are the successors to the New York and Harlem Railroad's Fourth and Madison Avenues Line, which began operations in 1832 as the first street railway in the world, and several lines of the Fifth Avenue Coach Company, a bus operator that started running on Fifth Avenue in 1886.

 Description

 The M1, M2, M3, and M4 all run between Midtown or Lower Manhattan and Upper Manhattan, while the Q32 runs from Midtown north along Fifth and Madison Avenues and east over the Queensboro Bridge to Jackson Heights, Queens.
 The M4 terminates and originates near 32nd Street, while the Q32 begins at Penn Station, joining Madison Avenue at 32nd Street (northbound) and leaving Fifth Avenue at 37th Street (southbound).
-Thus, all five routes are on Fifth and Madison Avenues from 34th Street to 110th Street.
+Thus, all four routes are on Fifth and Madison Avenues from 34th Street to 110th Street.

 M1

 The M1 begins its route in SoHo at the intersection of Centre Street and Grand Street.
 It continues up Centre and Lafayette Streets, then 4th Avenue to Union Square, where it changes names to Union Square East.
 Union Square East continues past Union Square as Park Avenue South.
 The M1 turns off Park Avenue South at East 25th Street for one block, and then immediately turns right onto Madison Avenue.
 The M1 follows Madison Avenue all the way to East 135th Street, where it again turns left for one block, and then immediately turns right onto Fifth Avenue (becoming a two-way at this point).
 It travels up Fifth to West 139th Street, turns left for a block, and turns right onto Lenox Avenue to its terminus at 148th Street.
 The M1 travels south the same route, but entirely on Fifth Avenue between 139th Street and 8th Street (except for a short deviation around Marcus Garvey Park at 124th Street), then on Broadway from 8th Street to Grand Street.

 During weekdays, every other southbound trip terminates in East Village, Manhattan, using 8th Street (St. Marks Place) to travel between 5th and 4th Avenues.
 All trips run to/from Grand Street on weekends.
+Some southbound trips may terminate at 5th Avenue and 42nd Street.

-The M1 has a peak direction limited stop service on weekday rush hours, making limited stops between 8th Street and 110th Street (northbound) or 132nd Street (southbound); it is local at all other times.
-The M1 is the replacement of the Fourth and Madison Avenues Streetcar Line.
+The M1 has a peak direction limited stop service on weekday rush hours, running to/from Grand Street and making limited stops between 8th Street and 110th Street.
+While the limited is running, local trips run to/from 8th Street; it is local at all other times.